 As a kid, I often had problems reading, even though I was a driven student.
-I was always tired.
+I would constantly feel tired.
 If I read for 15 minutes, I would need to rest.
-When I was in seventh grade, my mother, a surgical nurse, noticed I was struggling and took me to an ophthalmologist.
-As scores of other eye doctors would do in the future, he told my mom that my vision was fine.
-Still, I knew something was wrong In class, I was unable to read without stumbling on the words, stuttering, and mispronouncing them.
-I was bullied whenever I was asked to read out loud.
+In seventh grade, my mother, a surgical nurse, saw I was struggling and took me to an ophthalmologist.
+As other eye doctors would tell me in the future, this doctor told my mom my vision was fine.
+Still, I knew something was wrong.
+In class, I was unable to read without stumbling on the words, stuttering, and mispronouncing them.
+When I would read aloud, I experienced bullying from other classmates.

-I didn’t know what to call what I had and only learned that it had a name—esophoria—as an adult, in 2009, after I finally got the prism glasses.
-Esophoria is a condition of Binocular Vision Disorder (BVD), where the eyes tend to deviate inward, causing double vision.
-In fact, it took three more years before I was finally officially diagnosed with BVD, which affects at least 12 percent of Americans, hampering our ability to read, saddling us with headaches, and disrupting our balance.
+I didn’t know what to call what I had.
+In 2009, I only learned that it had a name—esophoria—after I finally got the prism glasses.
+Esophoria is a condition of binocular vision disorder (BVD), where the eyes tend to deviate inward, causing double vision, according to the American Academy of Ophthalmology.
+It took three more years before being officially diagnosed with BVD, which affects at least 12 percent of Americans.
+It can hamper a person’s ability to read, and can also be accompanied by headaches, and balance issues.

 After law school, I was able to work, but I often passed on great jobs because I couldn’t keep up with the reading.
 Plus, I was constantly tired because of the eye strain.

-Everything changed in 2009 when I put on that pair of prism glasses.
+In 2009, when I put on that pair of prism glasses everything changed.
 I finally got to see the world in a whole new way, and something else shifted in me.
 It was amazing: When I wore my new eyeglasses, I was able to see single-image print instead of blurred text.
 I also experienced greater depth perception.

-grufnar/ShutterstockBest of all, last fall, I discovered that I no longer need to wear the prism glasses.
-I suspected that maybe my eyes had improved and my doctor confirmed that my BVD had resolved.
-We know that vision is all about the brain, and sometimes prism glasses will not only correct vision but improve it, as they align the eyes and improve the eye/brain connection.
+And it gets better.
+I discovered that, over time, I no longer needed to even wear prism glasses, and my doctor confirmed that my BVD has been resolved.
+We know that vision is all about the brain, and sometimes prism glasses will not only correct vision but improve it.
+They work by aligning the eyes and improving the eye/brain connection.